jcosborn/qex/src/experimental/graph/DESIGN.md

-`lineProducts` evaluates QEX's Wilson-line plan (`gaugeUtils.plan`, the segment tree behind `gaugeProd`) over graph nodes, memoized by path key, so shared sub-products and their adjoints are single nodes.
-Each step is L(x) * R(x - sh) with one shift node per direction; hop chains stay the cheaper spelling for single paths because a hop fuses the shift and the product into one node.
+`lineProducts` evaluates QEX's Wilson-line plan (`gaugeUtils.plan`, the segment tree behind `gaugeProd`) over graph nodes, memoized by path key, so shared sub-products and their derivatives are computed once.
+Each step L(x) * R(x - sh) is one `gp` node from `gauge/stencil`: R is read through a halo of its input (boundary exchange only, no interior copy, the halo layout narrowed to the offset's directions), so a step costs one field of storage. `gather` and `scatter` are the mutually adjoint halo moves the backward of `gp` is written with; scatter places every local site at its one target and finishes with the reverse exchange, so it starts from zero on every evaluation.
+A stencil node owns its halo buffers and index table and rebinds the halo to its input each evaluation (section 6).
+Hop chains remain the spelling for transporting a general field along a path.

 Each gauge module isolates one protocol, and that is the rule for adding one: